-Extract of current activities at CSG and preparing the next generation
+Extract of Current Activities at CSG and Preparing the Next Generation

-- VA243 a commercial Ariane launch with two telecom satellites
+- VA243, a commercial Ariane launch with two telecom satellites.

-- VA245, also an Ariane, which will carry the scientific satellite Bepi-Colombo into orbit in October this year.
+- VA245, also an Ariane, which will carry the scientific satellite BepiColombo into orbit in October this year.
 This joint ESA JAXA satellite arrived with several big planes , Antonovs, plus a ship to carry the remaining items.

 Two more ESA campaigns will soon start and the CSG teams are busy preparing for them:

 Ariane 6 launch base infrastructure work is advancing rapidly.
-You can see the base literally growing out of the ground as the days go by
+You can see the base literally growing out of the ground as the days go by!

-P120C, the core element of both the next Ariane 6 solid booster and the Vega C launcher, is being readied for it’s first test firing on June 29.
-The test will take place at the special booster test facility first developed for Ariane 5, and then regularly adapted to the needs of Ariane 5 evolutions.
-The communications teams are working on how to present this to the wider public so there will be more news on this event from them as we get closer
+P120C – which is the core element of both the next Ariane 6 solid booster and the Vega C launcher — is being readied for its first test firing on June 29.
+The test will take place at the special booster test facility that was first developed for Ariane 5, and then regularly adapted to the needs of Ariane 5 evolutions.
+The communications teams are working on how to present this to the wider public so there will be more news on this event from them as we get closer to the date.

-In a nutshell….there is never a dull moment out here
+In a nutshell… there is never a dull moment out here.